SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/searching_file_systems.md

                      |___/
 ```

 These following are some notes on how to search for files on filesystems.
-Use these to search the Gutenberg Archive [[:Media:gutenberg.tar.bz2]].
+Download the file that is provided to you in LMS.
+The one called: gutenberg.tar.bz2.

 ## Extracting the Archive ##